MisterMine01/xtrem-craft-workshop/docs/solution/06-example-mapping.md

 I want to be able to add money in a portfolio <br>
 So that I can evaluate the total amount in a currency

-### Taux de change déterminer par la devise de sortie
+### Taux de change déterminé par la devise de sortie

 Exemple: (post-it vert) <br>
 TC EUR -> USD = 1.2 donc USD -> EUR = 0.8